abe-winter/automigrate/README.md

 ## Kube integration

-At [cloudprogress](https://github.com/cloudprogress), we use this system to apply migrations on out kubernetes cluster.
+At [cloudprogress](https://github.com/cloudprogress), we use this system to apply migrations on kube.
 This repo has [instructions for doing migrations on kubernetes](./kube) in the `kube` folder.

 ## Development workflow